cubiclesoft/jquery-fancyfileuploader/README.md

 * recordvideo - A boolean indicating whether or not to display a toolbar button with a webcam icon for recording video directly via the web browser (Default is false).
 * videosettings - An object containing valid MediaRecorder options (Default is an empty object).
 * preinit - A valid callback function that is called during initialization to allow for last second changes to the settings.
 Useful for altering `fileupload` options on the fly.
 The callback function must accept one parameter - callback(settings).
+* postinit - A valid callback function that is called at the end of initialization of each instance.
+The `this` is a jQuery object to the instance.
+The callback function must accept zero parameters - callback().
 * added - A valid callback function that is called for each item after its UI has been added to the DOM.
 The callback function must accept two parameters - callback(e, data).
 * showpreview - A valid callback function that is called after the preview dialog appears.
 Useful for temporarily preventing unwanted UI interactions elsewhere.
 The callback function must accept three parameters - callback(data, preview, previewclone).
 * hidepreview - A valid callback function that is called after the preview dialog disappears.
 The callback function must accept three parameters - callback(data, preview, previewclone).